AMReX-Astro/Castro/Docs/source/creating_a_problem.rst

   a runtime parameter.
 If it is empty or marked with ``n``, then the variable will still be creates in the ``problem`` namespace, but it will not be able to be set via the commandline or inputs file.
+  A common usage of this is to define global variables that might be set at problem initialization that are used elsewhere in Castro.

 * `size` is for arrays, and gives their size.
 It can be any integer or variable that is known to the ``probdata_module``.
 If you need a